About ADIA

 national.office@adia.org.au

 Anonymous complaints are not considered.
-Consumers or non-industry complainants may request identity suppression in correspondence or public release; legal processes may still require disclosure.
+Consumers or non-industry complainants may request identity suppression; legal processes may still require disclosure.

 Guidance for advertising complaintsThe Code applies to advertisements directed exclusively to dental and oral healthcare professionals.
 Complaints about false or misleading conduct should be directed to the ACCC under the Competition and Consumer Act 2010 (Cth).
 Consumer-directed advertisements are regulated by the TGA Therapeutic Goods Advertising Code.